The ASAS-SN Catalog of Variable Stars II: Uniform Classification of 412,000 Known Variables: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for useful comments.
 We thank the Las Cumbres Observatory and its staff for its continuing support of the ASAS-SN project.
 We also thank the Ohio State University College of Arts and Sciences Technology Services for helping us set up and maintain the ASAS-SN variable stars database.

 ASAS-SN is supported by the Gordon and Betty Moore Foundation through grant GBMF5490 to the Ohio State University and NSF grant AST-1515927.
 Development of ASAS-SN has been supported by NSF grant AST-0908816, the Mt.
 Cuba Astronomical Foundation, the Center for Cos- mology and AstroParticle Physics at the Ohio State Univer- sity, the Chinese Academy of Sciences South America Center for Astronomy (CAS- SACA), the Villum Foundation, and George Skestos.